jooby-project/jooby/doc/err.md

 An error handler in Jooby is represented by the [Err.Handler]({{defdocs}}/Err.Handler.html) class and allows you to log and render exceptions.

+> NOTE: All headers are reset while generating the error response.

 ## default err handler

 The [default error handler]({{defdocs}}/Err.DefHandler.html) does content negotiation and optionally displays friendly error pages using a naming convention.